PaleovirologyLab/hi-fever/README.md

 gh repo clone Paleovirology/hi-fever
 ```

-To run with presets, ensure the following are in your working directory:
+To run with presets, ensure the following are in the data directory:

 >`protein_query.fasta` [[more information]](#protein-queries)